nftstorage/nft.storage/packages/website/pages/docs/how-to/mint-solana.md

 }
 ```

-You'll need to replace `<YOUR WALLET ADDRESS>` with the address of your solana wallet, and `<YOUR NFT STORAGE TOKEN>` with an API key for NFT.Storage.
+You'll need to replace `<YOUR WALLET ADDRESS>` with the address of your solana wallet.

+You can also optionally set the `nftStorageKey` field to an NFT.Storage API key, which will cause the uploads to appear in your NFT.Storage account's file listing.

+If you do not provide an NFT.Storage API key, your Solana wallet key will be used to create a signature to authorize the upload, using the [metaplex-auth library][metaplex-auth-github].

 See the [configuration documentation][cmv2-config] for details about the other arguments.